Danish-Mahboob/CypherSyntax/README.md

 CypherSyntax is an educational project that aims to nurture potential Gnolang developers by offering structured learning material in the form of detailed articles, providing a self-paced learning experience in a beginner-friendly manner.

-Here's the step-by-step curriculum we will follow to build the most robust learning hub:-
+Here's the step-by-step curriculum we'll follow to create the best learning hub for Gnolang:

 __1. Introduction to Gnolang:__